microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/concepts/pnpm_lockfile.md

 ## A project entry

-The `importers:` section for local projects surprisingly has a somewhat different structure:
+Perhaps surprisingly, the `importers:` section for local projects has a somewhat different structure, even though both are described by the same **package.json** input format.
+Let's see if we can explain why:

 ```yaml
 ../../projects/c: